Galaxypedia-Wiki/Galaxypedia/content/wiki/NPCs/Aliens/Alien Part/index.md

 ---
 aliases:
   - /wiki/Alien-Part
   - /wiki/Alien-Computer
 categories:
   - Alien Ships and Stations
   - NPCS
   - Quests
   - Items
 title: Alien Part
+---

----The Alien Part is an item used for making the Alien Device and trading in materials via Quests.
+The Alien Part is an item used for making the Alien Device and trading in materials via Quests.
 Alien Parts are extremely lightweight and just take a [Wyrm]({{< ref "/wiki/" >}}Wyrm) to loot from enemies that drop it.

 Alien Parts only drop from [Alien]({{< ref "/wiki/" >}}Aliens) [AI]({{< ref "/wiki/" >}}AI) Faction ships.